 The Tailor’s bunion can be caused by a number of factors, including footwear and foot function.
 Foot biomechanics (the way your feet move) are through to play an important role in the development of Tailor’s bunions.
 People that take more weight on the outside of their feet (supinated feet) and people who have increased forefoot widening or splay being most commonly affected.
 Excessive tightness of the calf muscles, leading to increased loading through the ball of the foot may also be a contributing factor.
 Poorly fitting footwear that pushes the fifth toe inwards may aggravate symptoms by increasing pressure on the outside of the foot.

 Narrow and tight-fitting footwear may also cause, or speed up the development, of a tailor’s bunion.
 These shoes force the little toe inwards towards the other toes, encouraging changes to the joint alignment, and aggravating the joint through persistent rubbing against the shoe.

 Treating Tailor’s bunions will initially involve measures to decrease the pain.
 In the short term, this will usually involve reducing pressure and loading on the painful area.

-Treatment of Tailor’s bunions will initially involve measures to decrease the pain and inflammation.
-Icing and the use of steroidal anti-inflammatory drugs that contain ibuprofen will usually help to relieve the pain.
-Avoidance of high heeled or narrow fitting shoes is also very important.
-If necessary shoes may be stretched or modified with in shoe padding to accommodate for the boney protrusion.
+Avoiding high heeled or narrow fitting shoes is also very important.
+If necessary, shoes may be stretched or modified with in-shoe padding to accommodate for the bony protrusion.

-Orthotics or customised insoles may also be prescribed to help protect the joint and correct any structural alignment issues.
+Orthotics or customised insoles may also be prescribed to help reduce excessive joint loading and reduce isolated pressure on the bunion

-If pain and dysfunction continues after persisting with the conservative treatments for Tailor’s bunions mentioned above, consultation with an orthopaedic surgeon would be considered.
+If pain and dysfunction do not improve, a consultation with an orthopaedic surgeon may be considered.